JamelBoyer/Homework-18-PyChain-Ledger/18-Blockchain/Instructions/README.md

 You’ll make the following updates to the provided Python file for this assignment, which already contains the basic `PyChain` ledger structure that you created throughout the module:

-1. Create a new data class named `Record`.
-This class will serve as the blueprint for the financial transaction records that the blocks of the ledger will store.

-2. Modify the existing `Block` data class to store `Record` data.

-3. Add Relevant User Inputs to the Streamlit interface.

-4. Test the PyChain Ledger by Storing Records.

----
 ## Files

 Download the following files to help you get started: